 In order to get started, first download and install Let's Encrypt.

-Note: If the server is using Red Hat 8, it will need the EPEL repository installed as a dependency.
+Note: If the server is using Red Hat 8 and above, it will need the EPEL repository installed as a dependency.
 Run the below to install it if it is not installed.

 sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm